 What’s your budget like?
 Do you prefer a predictable monthly cost you can set and forget?
 Or are you okay with a bill that changes every month based on how many tickets you resolve?

 If you want to keep your helpdesk and prefer a self-serve tool with predictable pricing, eesel AI is a really strong candidate.
 If you don't mind a sales-led process, Forethought is another option.
-If you're ready to switch platforms entirely and you’re in e-commerce, Gorgias is built just for you.
-Otherwise, you can compare the all-in-one solutions like Zendesk and Intercom to see which fits your budget.
+If you're ready for an industry-leading, all-in-one experience, you can explore the comprehensive capabilities of Zendesk to see how its ecosystem can power your support.

 The best AI tools are flexible and integrated